bbc/childrens-games-genie/docs/asset-loader.md

 `shared/title.png` would be the key that Phaser has this image stored as in the Phaser.Cache

 This key could be retrieved from `keyLookups.home.title`

+## Asset Packs

+The asset loader will load the JSON files for any screens that are missing in the gamePacks.
+It will attempt to load `<missingScreenName>.json`.

+Examples of Phaser Asset Packs can be found [here](https://github.com/photonstorm/phaser-examples/blob/master/examples/assets/asset-pack2.json).

+**Example**
+If the Sequencer has 3 screens in it called 'home', 'game' and 'results'.
+The asset master pack contains data for the `home` and `results` screens.
+The asset loader will then attempt to load screen data from an asset pack called `game.json`.

 ## Known Issues